 “The two biggest difficulties I’ve had learning the Icelandic language is, first, pronouncing the words (…) Not only are the words extremely long, the specific syllables are pronounced completely different from your typical English syllables.

 Second, the conjugations are extremely confusing.
 I have taken Spanish and had no problem learning the different endings to the root words, however, Icelandic is an entirely different animal that gave me headaches trying to figure out what ending to throw on each word.”

 Icelandic is a very irregular language, with a noun morphology system that might be very unpredictable for a language learner.
-Verbs, on the other hand, can be modified for tense, mood, number, and person, just like they would in most Indo-European languages.
-While there are four cases, most verbs’ declinations have to be memorized.
-Adjectives, on the other hand, can be declined in up to 130 different ways.
+We can modify verbs for tense, mood, number, and person, just like in most Indo-European languages.
+While there are four cases, you need to memorize most verbs’ declinations.
+On the other hand, you can decline adjectives in up to 130 different ways.

 Any language student knows that the easier languages for you to learn are those close to your mother tongue.
 For instance, a Spanish speaker will probably have a rougher time learning Swedish than learning Italian.

-Icelandic’s closest extant relative is Faroese, the language spoken in the Faroe Islands.
+The closest extant relative to the Icelandic language is Faroese, the language spoken in the Faroe Islands.
 While they are not mutually intelligible when spoken, the similarities between the languages are visible in their written forms.